Miami Orange Bowl: Motorcycle fatality

 On February 8, 1997, the Miami Orange Bowl was host to a U.S. Hot Rod Monster Jam.
 As part of the show, motorcycle stunt rider Corey Scott attempted a stunt that required him to drive up a ramp and land into a net hoisted into the air.
 Scott missed the net, bounced out, and fell 70 ft to the ground below.
 He later died at Jackson Memorial Hospital.
 The event was witnessed by a crowd of around 30,000 spectators.

 Hurricane Wilma

-In 2005, Hurricane Wilma caused structural damage to the stadium, which rekindled discussion of tearing down the aging facility.
+In October 2005, Hurricane Wilma caused structural damage to the stadium, which rekindled discussion of tearing down the aging facility.
 The damage was subsequently repaired after the 2005 college football season.
 The stadium served as a FEMA relief center in the hurricane's aftermath.